zakt1/nc-news/README.md

 ## nc-news (front-end)
-The front end of a reddit-style news application
+The front end of a 'reddit-style' news application built as a first CRUD project.

+## Hosted Version
+The hosted version of this app: https://real-fake-newz-site.netlify.app/

 ## Tech
 ReactJS